jurgis-upenieks/jurgis-crs-homework/README.md

-The readme is on https://jurgis-crs-homework.afla.lv/technical-description
+The readme is in https://jurgis-crs-homework.afla.lv/technical-description